ammar-tanwar/bloglearnbay/posts/differentiating-data-scientist-and-data-analyst.md

 Data analysts sift through data and seek to identify trends.
 What stories do the numbers tell?
 What business decisions can be made based on these insights?
 They may also create visual representations, such as charts and graphs to better showcase what the data reveals.

 Data scientists are pros at interpreting data, but also tend to have coding and mathematical modelling expertise.
 Most data scientists hold an advanced degree, and many actually went from data analyst to data scientist.
-They can do the work of a data analyst, but are also hands-on in machine learning, skilled with advanced programming, and can create new processes for data modelling.
+They can do the work of a data analyst, but are also hands-on in Machine Learning, skilled with advanced programming, and can create new processes for data modelling.
 They can work with algorithms, predictive models, and more.

 ## Data Analyst